MasterEnderman/Zerblands-Remastered/config/ftbguides/modpack_guide/changes/draco/README.md

 ## Draconium

 - the ore can't be obtained
-- has to crafted or obtained through bee breeding
+- has to crafted, obtained through bee breeding, farmed with a Woot Dragon Factory

 ## Hardmode